Home » Movies » Kids (1995)

 Easter Eggs and Hidden Details

-- Cameo: Harmony Korine briefly appears in the party scene.
+• Harmony Korine appears in a cameo at the party scene.

 Trivia

-- The film was banned in several countries, including Australia for a time.
+• The film was banned or heavily censored in several countries, including Australia and parts of Europe.

 Why Watch?